alexcu2718/fdf/README.md

    <https://github.com/microsoft/edit/tree/main/src/arena>

 -- io_uring for Batched Syscalls: e.g., batched open/read operations.
    This will be extremely challenging.

-Unfortunately uring lacks the op code required for getdents, however other op codes are available, but this would require a LOT of work, it also would require an async runtime Which inevitably means tokio, which means most of my work in avoiding dependencies goes down the bin (I'm already unhappy being reliant on rayon but that's on the list to remove.)
+   Unfortunately uring lacks the op code required for getdents-- however other op codes are available, but this would require a LOT of work,

+   it also would require an async runtime->
+   Which inevitably means tokio-> which means most of my work in avoiding dependencies goes down the bin (I'm already unhappy being reliant on rayon but that's on the list to remove.)
--- String Interning: Trivial for ASCII, but efficient Unicode handling is an entirely different beast.
-   (although, creating an enum at compile time of common filepaths on your pc and doing some manipulations sounds cool+cursed)

--- I might continue developing my compile time hashmap for LS_COLORS, it's got a good general use case and the macro use is pretty fun!
+-- I might continue developing my compile time hashmap for LS_COLORS and make an easier way to do these maps, it's got a good general use case and the macro use is pretty fun!
    However I do have a separate commit at <https://github.com/alexcu2718/compile_time_ls_colours/tree/no_phf_build>
-   Which has no dependencies, although it's REALLY shit to do without doing a HELLA lot of byte manipulation yourself.
+   Which has no dependencies, although it's annoying to do without doing a HELLA lot of byte manipulation yourself.
    (also, it's runtime statically initialised, not as cool!)

 -- Threading Without Rayon: My attempts have come close, but aren’t quite there yet.